sergey-sw/raft-playground/README.md

 2022-11-19 18:09:44.737 raft-node-n5 INFO Node n5 became leader in term 1 with followers: [n1, n4, n5]
 ```

-At this point of time other nodes do not yet know there's a new leader.
+At this point of time other nodes do not yet know there's the new leader.
 It should broadcast a heartbeat to notify everyone that election succeeded.